simplay/RabPT/README.md

 ### JRUBY support
 For multithreading purposes there is jruby support provided (runtime check whether you are using ruby or jrby).
-Steps to let the application running:
+In the following a list of required steps to perform in order to let the application run using JRuby:

 1. Install jruby
 2. rvm use jrby #VERSION